Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 NIST developed the RMF for federal government agencies, but private sector organizations can also apply it.
 The RMF is widely used by organizations that must comply with federal regulations, like FISMA.

-Similar to the core tenets of cyber risk management, the RMF emphasizes actively assessing and managing risks to information systems, including selecting and implementing security controls based on a system's risk profile.
+Like the core tenets of cyber risk management, the RMF emphasizes actively assessing and managing risks to information systems, including selecting and implementing security controls based on a system's risk profile.
 And, if you’re starting from scratch, the NIST RMF provides teams with an organized six-step process.

 Breaking Down the NIST RMF Steps